jmyers7/book/chapters/08-more-prob.md

 $$
 ```

-The key properties of correlation are given in the following:
+The correlation $\rho_{XY}$ is also sometimes called the [Pearson (product-moment) correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), to distinguish it from other types of correlation measures.
+Its key properties are given in the following:

 ```{prf:theorem} Properties of correlation
 :label: prop-correlation-thm